pchan2/hangman/README.md

 Hangman is a classic game in which a player thinks of a word and the other player tries to guess that word within a certain amount of attempts.

 This is an implementation of the Hangman game, where the computer thinks of a word and the user tries to guess it.

+## Learnings

+1. `ord()` gives an [ASCII Decimal Code](https://www.asciitable.com/) of a character.
+2. `random.choice()` generates a random item from a list.

 ## Installation